HMRC Criminal Investigation

 When is it used?

-The most cost effective way for HMRC to deal with fraud is on a civil basis under the Civil Investigation of Fraud (CIF) procedures and Code of Practice 9.
+The most cost effective way for HMRC to deal with fraud is on a civil basis under the Contractual Disclosure Facility (CDF) procedures and Code of Practice 9.

 A criminal investigation is reserved only for cases where HMRC wants to send a strong deterrent message or where the conduct involved is such that only a criminal sanction is appropriate.

 - where there has been a conspiracy to conduct a systematic fraud

 - where the individual concerned holds a position of trust or responsibility

 - where false or forged documents have been used

 - where, pursuing an avoidance scheme, reliance is placed on a false or altered document or such reliance or material facts are misrepresented to enhance a scheme’s credibility

 - where matters involve advisors, accountants, solicitors and others who have acted in a ‘professional’ capacity